52617365/minimal-dot/claude/commands/refactor.md

 3. **Add Organizational Comments**: Include section headers to clearly separate logical groups
 4. **Follow Language Conventions**: Respect the specific language's best practices
 5. **Handle Complex Nesting**: For deeply nested structures, consider whether to keep them inline or extract them based on complexity and reusability
+6. **Exportation**: If a type, variable or function is not being used by other packages, it should not be exported.
+Everything should be unexported by default.

 ## Example Transformation